Galionix/toshl-mcp-server/ai_docs/activeContext.md

 We have implemented a balanced approach:

-1. **Resources**: Direct data access for accounts, categories, tags, budgets, and user information
+1. **Resources**: Direct data access for accounts, categories, tags, budgets, user information, and entries
 2. **Tools**: Parameterized operations for data retrieval and analysis

 This approach provides flexibility for AI agents to access and analyze financial data.